wobkenh/simplematcomponents/projects/simplemattable/readme.md

 - LargeTextFormField: Input for large texts with linebreaks.
 Will result in a `<textarea>`.
 - SelectFormField: Input for a list of options the user can chose from.
 Will result in a `<mat-select>`.
 - DateFormField: Input for dates.
 Will result in a `<input matDatepicker>`.
+- CheckboxFormField: Input for boolean.
+Will result in a `<mat-checkbox>`.

 The AbstractFormField requires some Type parameters.
 You already supplied those in your TableColumn object, so to make things easier, the TableColumn has the following methods for creating FormFields: